Bratmobile: 1990–1991: Origins

 Initially, Wolfe and Neuman thought of Bratmobile as a loose organization that would have different branches in different cities.
-During spring break 1991, Neuman and Wolfe went to Washington, D.C. to work on this new form of Bratmobile that, at that time, included different musicians Erin Smith on guitar, Christina Billotte of Autoclave on drums and bass, and artist Jen Smith (no relation to Erin).
-Johnson had previously introduced Neuman to nascent guitarist Erin Smith from Bethesda, Maryland during the Christmas holiday in December, 1990 at a Nation of Ulysses show in D.C.
+During spring break 1991, Neuman and Wolfe went to Washington, D.C., to work on this new form of Bratmobile that, at that time, included different musicians Erin Smith on guitar, Christina Billotte of Autoclave on drums and bass, and artist Jen Smith (no relation to Erin).
+Johnson had previously introduced Neuman to nascent guitarist Erin Smith from Bethesda, Maryland, during the Christmas holiday in December, 1990 at a Nation of Ulysses show in D.C.
 Erin Smith was co-author, with her brother, of the much-revered TV pop culture fanzine Teenage Gang Debs when Neuman and Wolfe asked her to jam with them.
 They rehearsed at the Embassy, a group house in D.C. that served as headquarters for the Nation of Ulysses.
 When Beat Happening, Nation of Ulysses, and Autoclave toured the east coast that spring, Bratmobile DC had its first performance at Maxwell's in Hoboken, New Jersey.
 The newly minted Bratmobile DC lineup of Neuman, Wolfe, Erin Smith, and Billotte spontaneously got on stage.
 Back in D.C., they recorded with Tim Green of Nation of Ulysses in the Embassy's basement studio.
 Around this time, Jen Smith, who lived at the Embassy, recorded with Bratmobile DC and played a show with them.

 This lineup with Billotte and Jen Smith released a cassette tape entitled Bratmobile DC.
 Thereafter, Bratmobile became a trio with Wolfe, Neuman, and Erin Smith.

 1991–1994: Pottymouth and breakup

-Bikini Kill toured with Nation of Ulysses in May/June 1991, converging in D.C. with Bratmobile that summer.
+Bikini Kill toured with Nation of Ulysses in May & June 1991, converging in D.C. with Bratmobile that summer.
 In July 1991, Bratmobile played their first show as a 3-piece with Neuman on drums, Wolfe on vocals, and Erin Smith on guitar.
 Bratmobile were just in time to play at the historic International Pop Underground Convention in Olympia in August 1991, becoming the only band to appear twice.
 They played the opening show "Girl Night".
 They also played a show at Capitol Lake Park on a bill with Melvins, Mecca Normal, Girl Trouble, Beat Happening, and Fugazi.
 During the summer of 1992, Bratmobile toured with Heavens to Betsy.

-Between 1991 and 1994 Bratmobile released the album Pottymouth and EP The Real Janelle on Kill Rock Stars, as well as The Peel Session.
-Intense media scrutiny and inner pressures of the Riot Grrrl movement hastened the band's breakup (on stage) in 1994.
+Bratmobile released the album Pottymouth (1993) and The Real Janelle EP (1994) on Kill Rock Stars, as well as The Peel Session.